Looking after your mental wellbeing

-You can get active in many ways - even walking or cycling to uni is a great start!
+You can get active in many ways - even walking or cycling to campus is a great start!

-If you live in University of Glasgow accommodation, you get a free gym membership to the University's gym.
-All you need to do is bring along your student ID to the gym reception desk and let them know that you live in student accommodation.
-They have great inductions as well as classes if you're new to using a gym.
+If you live in University of Glasgow accommodation, you get a free off-peak gym membership to the University's gym.
+All you need to do is scan your student card to get in.

 Joining a sports team can also be a fun way to get active and meet others.
 There are 50 clubs associated with the Glasgow University Sports Association (GUSA) that you can join.
 It doesn't matter if you're a complete beginner looking to try a sport out, or a seasoned pro, the clubs cater to all members.
 Take a look at the list of clubs here!